BLANKETS & PONCHOS

 1861 Emergency blanket

-Our 1861 Emergency blanket is made from 100% wool dyed tan with a brown stripe.
+Our 1861 Emergency blanket is made from 80/20 wool and weights almost 4 lbs.
+They are tan with a brown stripe.
 This is one of the many blankets that were issued by the union government to help cover the blanket shortage of 1861.
 They may have been issued by the union but you can see them in plenty of Confederate camp photos.

 ARTILLERY BLANKET